 Whether prosecuting or defending a claim for lost profit, it is critical to identify and quantify the economic damages.
-Lost profit can result from many causes – including breach of contract, fraud and patent infringement – that can greatly affect your business.
+Lost profit can result from many causes – including breach of contract, fraud, and patent infringement – that can greatly affect your business.
 To recover or refute lost profit damages, they must be explained – clearly and persuasively — to the jury.
 A qualified CPA expert witness can help you determine and elucidate the lost profit.
-Experienced lost profit experts at Thomas Neches & Company LLP can accomplish these tasks for you.
+Experienced lost profit expert witness at Thomas Neches & Company LLP in Los Angeles can accomplish these tasks for you.

 Calculating Lost Profit